ksator/junos-automation-with-ansible/README.md

 set system services netconf ssh commit
 ```
 Note: It is not required to do this with cli.
-This can be done with the module junos_netconf.
+This can be done with the Ansible module junos_netconf.

 #About this project:
 This project has many ready to use Ansible playbooks to interact with Junos devices.